Operational Markovianization in Randomized Benchmarking: Markovianization of RB with DD

 In the absence of dissipation terms, $\mc{F}_m=1+\mc{O}(\tau_\mathsf{dd}^2)$, i.e., the average sequence fidelity is identically one, albeit only to the first $\tau_\mathsf{dd}$ order.
 Notice that the modeling of noise in Result~\ref{result: markovianized rb} explicitly takes into account the presence or absence of dissipation terms between applications of \gls{rb} gates and \gls{dd} pulses: e.g., Result~\ref{result: markovianized rb} will hold with a dilated Hamiltonian $H^\prime$ on a larger system $\syst\env\env^\prime$, only if the absence of global dissipation on $\syst\env$ is also implied.

-The quality factor $p_{\tau_\mathsf{dd}}$ is derived in Appendix~\ref{appendix: rbdd ideal} and it is related to the average gate-fidelity of the channel $\mc{I}+\tau_\mathsf{dd}\,\mc{D}_\syst$ with respect to the identity $\mc{I}$; i.e., it quantifies the noise contribution from the dissipator $\mc{D}_\syst$, which is the sole generator of Markovian noise once the Hamiltonian has been averaged out in $\syst$ and it is a trace-zero map, not \gls{cp} in general.
+The quality factor $p_{\tau_\mathsf{dd}}$ is derived in Appendix~\ref{appendix: rbdd ideal} and it is related to the average gate-fidelity of the channel $\mc{I}+\tau_\mathsf{dd}\,\mc{D}_\syst$ with respect to the identity $\mc{I}$; i.e., it quantifies the noise contribution from the dissipator $\mc{D}_\syst$, which is the sole generator of Markovian noise, once the Hamiltonian has been averaged out in $\syst$, and it is a trace-zero map, not \gls{cp} in general.
+Notice that this quality factor corresponds to the first order in $\tau_\mathsf{dd}$, Markovian part, of the \gls{dd}-dressed gates and not of the original bare gates.
+Notice too that $p_{\tau_\mathsf{dd}}$ is the leading term of the decay of $\mc{F}_m$ for small times $\tau_\mathsf{dd}$, where it takes a value close to one.
 The final expression in terms of the relaxation rates, $\gamma_k$, can then be seen to follow.

 Higher-order, $\mc{O}\left(\tau_\mathsf{dd}^2\right)$ terms, albeit still also containing Markovian contributions, will, in general, be non-Markovian; so while non-exponential deviations may get suppressed and allow to fit an exponential, the resulting decay is purely Markovian only to first order.
 Thus we can interpret the efficacy of digital \gls{udd} sequences, in both Markovianization of the average sequence fidelity and improvement in overall average gate-fidelity, mainly in terms of how fast they can be applied, relative to the time between application of the \gls{rb} gates, $\tau_\mathsf{rb}$.
 Given that multi-qubit Cliffords are composite gates, it might be possible to implement \gls{dd} pulses in time-scales $\tau_\mathsf{dd}<\tau_\mathsf{rb}$.
 As we see in Section~\ref{Sec: numerical dd}, in practice this might be the main limiting factor, together with considerations such as non-ideal, finite-width pulses, as well as imperfect applications of these.